veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 4. The system validates your file against the schema.
 If there are errors, they must be fixed before you can continue.
 5. When validation succeeds, enter a unique data set name and, optionally, a description.
 6. Select **Upload**.
 You will return to the Data catalogue, where a toast notification shows upload progress.
 The toast updates until the upload is complete, and it displays whether the upload succeeded or failed (with an error ID if failed).

-Note that steps 3,4,and 5 applies if your workspace has Schema management subscription.

-Note that now you have created a data set you can share with other users.

 ## To share a data set
 1. In the **Data catalogue** tab, open the data set you want to share.